 Known as the city that never sleeps, rest assured there is always something happening.
 Public transportation runs around the clock, so navigating into the wee hours of the night can be a sinch.
 From broadway shows to professional sporting events, fashion shows to street performers, museums to concerts, restaurants to bars and clubs, one will never get bored.
 A plethora of resources are available to help students and interns alike keep up with what's happening.
 Many activities can cost a pretty penny but there are loads of free events to take advantage of too.

 Life in the city is fast-paced.
 Transport in and around the five boroughs is easy and convenient: the city's MTA (Metropolitan Transportation Authority) runs around the clock.
-Leave the car keys behind as vehicles are typically a hastle.
+Leave the car keys behind as vehicles are typically a hassle.
 A range of passes are available for sale that can be redeemed on both subway and bus routes.

-New Yorkers know how to walk: walking a mile or two to the office is common.
+New Yorkers know how to walk: Walking a mile or two to the office is common.
 Consider your route before purchasing any passes.
 Citi Bike, New York's bike-share system, is also a great way to experience the city.
 Catch a bike heading into the office or after a late night out.

-With the raise of an arm one can easily hail a taxi.
+With the raise of an arm, one can easily hail a taxi.
 Make sure it's yellow to be sure that the one hailed is metered.
 Taxis tend to be one of the most expensive means of transportation.
 Each mode has its benefits though.

 Whether you’re looking for good deals in Chinatown, touring landmarks like the Statue of Liberty, the Freedom Tower, and Ellis Island, watching a show on Broadway, or learning about artistic works at the Guggenheim, New York City will appease history lovers, cultural enthusiasts, and more.
 Internships NYC opportunities offer the hardworking participant a chance to expand their network, learn to think quick on their feet, and boost their resume experience that will appeal to any employer.